elementor/elementor-developers-docs/src/context-menu/simple-example.md

 ## Folder Structure

 This addon will have several index files to prevent direct access to the folders.
-The main file will register and enqueue a JS file in the editor, and the JS will modify the context menu.
+The main file will register and enqueue a JS file in the editor, and the JS will modify the context menu:

 ```
 elementor-context-menus/